 — Jeff Savage VO (@jeffsavage) October 14, 2020

-Many of the respondents who set up their home recording studio under $500 were able to do so by scoring secondhand equipment and by utilizing available home space, such as their coat closet.
+Many of the respondents who set up their home recording studio for under $500 could do so by scoring secondhand equipment and utilizing available home space, such as their coat closet.

 Mic and input chain $500, Mac mini, $500, studio acoustic treatments $0 used coat closet.
 I’ve progressed passed that now.
 But that is where I started.